-11. Dependent Children Benefits to dependent children have been valued assuming members currently covering their dependent children.
-These benefits are only valued through the dependent children's age 23 (unless the child is disabled).
 12. Contribution Refunds 5% of terminating members with vested benefits are assumed to have their contributions refunded.
 100% of those with non-vested benefits are assumed to have their contributions refunded.
 13. Imputed Data Data changes from the prior year which are deemed to have an immaterial impact on liabilities and contribution rates are assumed to be correct in the current year's client data.
-Nonvested terminations with appropriate refund dates are assumed to have received a full refund of contributions.
+Non-vested terminations with appropriate refund dates are assumed to have received a full refund of contributions.
 Active members with missing salary and service are assumed to be terminated with status based on their vesting percentage.
-14. Active Rehire Assumption Starting with the June 30, 2016 valuation, the Normal Cost used for determining contribution rates and in the projections includes a rehire assumption to account for anticipated rehires.
-The Normal Cost shown in the report includes the following % loads (which were developed based on the prior 5 years of rehire loss experience): Pension 18.49% Healthcare 10.39%.
-15. Active Data Assumption To reflect participants who terminate employment before the valuation date and are subsequently rehired after the valuation date, participants who are listed as terminated in the June 30 client data but active in the October 1 client records are updated to active status as of June 30, 2016.
+14. Active Rehire Assumption The Normal Cost used for determining contribution rates and in the projections includes a rehire assumption to account for anticipated rehires.
+The Normal Cost shown in the report includes the following % assumptions (which were developed based on the 5 years of rehire loss experience through June 30, 2015): Pension 18.49%, Healthcare 10.39%.
+15. Active Data Assumption To reflect participants who terminate employment before the valuation date and are subsequently rehired after the valuation date, participants who are listed as terminated in the June 30 census data file but active in the October 1 census data file are updated to active status as of June 30.
 16. COLA Of those benefit recipients who are eligible for the COLA, 60% are assumed to remain in Alaska and receive the COLA.
-17. Sicks Leave 4.5 days of unused sick leave for each year of service are assumed to be available to be credited once the member is retired, terminates or dies.
-18. Post-Retirement Pension Adjustment 50% and 75% of assumed inflation, or 1.56% and 2.34% respectively, is valued for the annual automatic Post-Retirement Pension Adjustment (PRPA) as specified in the statute.
-19. Expenses Investment return assumption is net of all expenses.
+17. Sick Leave 4.5 days of unused sick leave for each year of service are assumed to be available to be credited once the member is retired, terminates or dies.
+18. Post-Retirement Pension Adjustment 50% and 75% of assumed inflation, or 1.56% and 2.34% respectively, is valued for the annual automatic Postretirement Pension Adjustment (PRPA) as specified in the statute.
+19. Expenses The investment return assumption is net of all expenses.
 20. Part-Time Status Part-time employees are assumed to earn 0.75 years of credited service per year.
 21. Re-Employment Option We assume all re-employed retirees return to work under the Standard Option.
 22. Service Total credited service is provided by the State.
 The actuary assumes that this service is the only service that should be used to calculate benefits.
 Additionally, the State provides claimed service (including Bureau of Indian Affairs Service).
 Claimed service is used for vesting and eligibility purposes.

-State of Alaska Teachers' Retirement System Defined Benefit Retirement Plan Summary o of Actuarial Assumptions an d Cha anges in Assu ump tions 23.
-Final Average Earnings 23.
-Final Average Earnings Final Average Earnings is provided on the data for active members.
+23. Final Average Earnings Final Average Earnings is provided on the data for active members.
 This amount is used as a minimum in the calculation of the average earnings in the future.

+State of Alaska Teachers' Retirement System Defined Benefit Retirement Plan Summary of Actuarial Assumptions and Changes in Assumptions

-24. Per Capita Claims Cost Sample claims cost rates adjusted to age 65 for FY17 medical and prescription an shown below: cal and prescription are Medical Prescription drugs Pre-Medicare Medicare Parts A & B Medicare Part B Only Medicare Part D \$ 14,380 1,707 8,562 N/A \$ 3,320 3,320 3,320 614 25.
-Third Party Administrator Fees \$206.88 per person per year; ass umed t rrend rate of 5% per j year.
-26. Medicare Part B Only 6.
-Medicare Part B Only For actives and retirees not yet Medicare-eligible, participation is set based on whether the employee/retiree will have 40 quarters of employment after March 31, 1986, depending upon date of hire and/or re-hire.
-27. Health Cost Trend The table below shows the rate used to project the cost from the shown fiscal year to the next fiscal year.
-For example, 8.8% is applied to the FY17 pre-Medicare medical claims costs to get the FY17 medical claims costs.
+24. Per Capita Claims Cost Sample claims cost rates adjusted are shown below: l to age 65 for FY18 n nedic al and prescription drugs Medical Prescription drugs Pre-Medicare Medicare Parts A & B Medicare Part B Only Medicare Part D \$ 13,682 1,485 4,722 N/A \$ 3,493 3,706 3,706 659 25.
+Third Party Administrator Fees \$236 per person per year; assume ed trend l rate of 4% per r year 26.
+Medicare Part B Only For actives and retirees not yet M the employee/retiree will have 4 depending upon date of hire and i0 quar ters of employ 27.
+Health Cost Trend The table below shows the rate u the next fiscal year.
+For example, - . , • claims costs to get the FY19 medical claims costs.